 In my last post, I covered why you should be using Pinterest for online marketing.
 Now, let’s talk about how to get started using Pinterest to make money from home.

 It will all come in time if you stay consistent and keep learning.
-But for now, let’s look at the absolute first tools I used to get my feet wet:
+But for now, let’s look at the absolute first tools I used to get my feet wet.

 This post contains affiliate links.
 This means if you make a purchase through one of these links, I may receive a small commission, at no extra cost to you.
 All opinions are my own.
 Read my full disclosure here.

 Making Money on Pinterest with Affiliate Marketing

 There are many ways to use Pinterest marketing to earn extra money from home.
 If you have a business, product, blog, etc. it really is an amazing way to drive traffic to whatever it is you want to get seen.

 Maybe you’ve toyed with the idea of starting a blog.
 Or perhaps you’re dreaming of starting a printables business where you sell digital products.

 For me, what got me started making money with Pinterest, was an article (which I found via Pinterest, btw) about affiliate marketing.